TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 </div>

+**Preliminaries**

+The state is represented by a high-level description of our environment.
+It is described by the 3D position of the box, robot arm, and their respective velocities (check if this is correct).

+Due to the COM not being visible, the Markov property is not satisfied.

 **Our Approach**

-We propose two ways directions to tackle this problem:
+We propose two directions to tackle this problem:

 *Modularized Dual-network structure*

 The first idea is to train two seperate networks: an observation network and a policy networks.

-T

 First we define a